MangoKiller/MolTC/README.md

 ## Reproduce the results

+## 2024.5.24 content update
+**1.** We changed the molecule pair recognition mode of pretraining stage1 from adding the corresponding prompt to adding the corresponding specified segmentation complex '<s>' to distinguish the positions of the two molecules.
+Therefore, when you perform downstream tasks, please perform corresponding modifications based on the division of downstream tasks in the drugbank data set.
+**2.** We have merged the various data sets of DDI and provided the relevant data sets to the above link.
+The training method is the same as the zhangddi data set.
+**3.** We have optimized the thinking chain model corresponding to the DDI task.
+When describing the properties of two molecules, the description should be shorter, otherwise it will affect the final core DDI prediction.
+Our prediction of the properties of each drug allows it to be less than 30 words at most.
+The data set file name of the relevant example is: output.csv

 **pretraining stage1.** We randomly recombine the molecules in the molecule set in pairs, so that the large language model can recognize two molecules:

 ```bash